skwirrel/frameworx/README.md

 Similar to framework.scale() above except that the framework is scaled in only one direction - basically this just sets the scale factor for the other 2 axis to 1.

+### framework.lockSpine( ) ###

+The spine is the line that goes from *framework.start* to *framework.end*.
+This is usually transformed along with the rest of the framework i.e. if you do framework.translateY(10) the spine will be shifted up 10 along with all of the sticks in the framework.
+However if the spine is locked then any transformations applied to the framework will not be applied to the spine i.e. *framework.start* and *framework.end* will not be affected by any transformations.

+When a new framework is created the spine will always be unlocked by default.

+### framework.unlockSpine( ) ###

+If the spine has previously been locked (see above) then this will unlock the spine.
+Once the spine is unlock any transformations applied to the framework will also be applied to *framework.start* and *framework.end* .

+### framework.showSpine( [thickness=1] ) ###

+This methods simply adds another stick to the framework starting at *framework.start* and ending at *framework.start*.
+If no thickness is specified then this defaults to 1.
+This method is useful when trying to debug problems with transformations which are sensitive to the spine (such as *framework.bend()* and *framework.twist()* ).

+### framework.layAlongX( ) ###

+Translates and rotates the framework such that the spine is oriented along the X axis.
+Afte this *framework.start* will always be [0,0,0] and

+### framework.bend( degrees, [splitRatio=0.75] ) ###

+The entire framework is bent in a circular arc of the specified number of degrees.
+This works by .
+This function uses the framework's spine to determine the length of the framework.
+The framework may extend beyond the spine if desired but this will result in the observed angle of curvature being more than that specified.
+Similarly if the spine is defined as being longer than the actual sticks which make up the framework then the amount of visible curvature will be less.

+If bending is not working as you expect then you need to check two things

+1. Have you defined *framework.start* and *framework.end* appropriately?
+2. Is you framework oriented along the X axis - *framework.layAlongX()* may help here.

 ### framework.split( [numSegments=2] ) ###